The Connection Between Alcohol And Anxiety

 I happen to believe that plenty of perfectly abnormal people have accomplished great things in this world.
 Normality is not necessarily something I need to aspire to.

-There will likely never be a day when I can sit down and have just one drink at dinner, and even if I did, there wouldn’t be any guarantee that I wouldn’t feel my mood shift suddenly as a result.
+There will never be a day when I can sit down and have just one drink at dinner, and even if I did, there wouldn’t be any guarantee that it wouldn’t be the beginning of another relapse.

 That’s my driving force into 2017.
 I’m combatting this tendency I have to say, “I’m all better now!” and drink every 4-6 weeks just so I can prove myself wrong and start again from zero.